vvscode/docs/docs/voice/voice-rest-api/voice-rest-api-callback-api.md

 ## Prompt Input Event Callback (PIE)

-This callback is triggered as a result of a runMenu \<voice-cloud-runmenuaction\> action.
+This callback is triggered as a result of a [runMenu] action.
 It can be triggered from either a user pressing a number of DTMF digits, or by the “return” command.

 It is a POST request to the specified calling callback URL.
 Your application can respond with SVAML logic.

 ### Authorization

-You can find more information on callback request signing here \<callbackrequestsigning\>.
+You can find more information on callback request signing [here].

 ### Request